Gaps & Punishes

 +, – Punishable by Flawless Block Attacks of 9 frames or faster if Skarlet uses Dagger Dance.

 Skarlet’s Cell Siphon can also restand her opponent at the end of her combos.
 This restand leaves Skarlet at +4 on hit, allowing her to guarantee a follow-up + or go for a throw.
-Normally, it’s best to block after the restand and focus on defending against Skarlet’s next attack.
-However another option is to use a poke after the restand.
-Poking is a pretty safe option because Skarlet can only use her + to stop you from poking, which only deals 2% damage.
-If you predict that Skarlet will try to throw after her restand, be ready to use a Throw Escape.
-It can also be a good idea to duck or jump after the restand, which will also avoid Skarlet’s throw.
-After ducking, use a +KB to punish her throw for huge damage.
+Normally, it’s advised to block after the restand and focus on defending against Skarlet’s next attack.
+A good option however is to use a poke after the restand.
+Poking is a mostly safe option because Skarlet will only be able to use her + to stop you from poking, which deals little damage.
+If using a character with a fast +, another option is to Flawless Block the poke to punish.
+If you predict that Skarlet will try to throw after her restand, be ready to duck, jump or use a Throw Escape to avoid the throw.
 Since Skarlet does not gain much damage off of her attacks, it can be worth trying to duck or jump after her restand.

 Red Mist Restand

 If Skarlet has the Red Mist ability equipped, she’s able to surround herself with an aura that will damage her opponent.
 Much like Cell Siphon, this attack can restand the opponent at the end of her combos, leaving her at +7 on hit.
 If used midscreen, there will be enough pushback after the restand to escape her next attack.
-However in the corner, there is no pushback so Skarlet will be able to guarantee almost any attack after her restand.
+However in the corner, there will be no pushback so Skarlet will be able to guarantee almost any attack.
 Because Skarlet is at such a huge advantage, it’s usually best to block after the Red Mist restand in the corner and focus on defending against her next attack.

 Blood Ball & Bloodshot

 When trying to approach Skarlet, make sure to avoid blocking her Blood Ball and Bloodshot projectiles.
 If blocked, they will leave Skarlet at an advantage depending on the distance they are blocked at.
 It’s advised to duck underneath these projectiles instead of blocking them as they are high attacks.
-If Skarlet uses her Blood Ball from fullscreen and it’s blocked, she’ll be able to follow it up with a free Blood Tentacle.
-Make sure to not try to jump over the Blood Ball as she can hit you out of the air with her Blood Tentacle.
+If Skarlet uses her Blood Ball from fullscreen and it’s blocked, she’ll be able to follow it up with her Blood Tentacle which will be difficult to escape.
+Make sure to not jump over the Blood Ball as you may be hit out of the air by her Blood Tentacle.
 It’s best to duck underneath the Blood Ball and block the Blood Tentacle on reaction.

 If Skarlet has the Blood Flow ability equipped, she can vary the speed of her Blood Ball.
-From mid to fullscreen if she uses a Slow Blood Ball and it’s blocked, it will create a frametrap into her Blood Tentacle.
-You will not be able to duck or avoid the Slow Blood Ball, so make sure to continue blocking.
+Much like the regular Blood Ball, Skarlet will be able to use her Slow Blood Ball and follow it up with her Blood Tentacle, but can be done from mid to fullscreen.
+Because of this, you will usually not be able to duck under or avoid the Slow Blood Ball, so make sure to continue blocking.
+If Skarlet uses the Fast Blood Ball however, Skarlet won’t be able to follow it up with her Blood Tentacle so you will be able to duck to avoid it.

 Blood Tentacle & Blood Trail

-If Skarlet uses her Blood Tentacle or Blood Trail while zoning, it’s a good idea to Flawless Block them to lessen the amount of chip damage taken.
+If Skarlet uses her Blood Tentacle or Blood Trail moves while zoning, it’s a good idea to Flawless Block them to lessen the amount of chip damage taken.
 These projectiles have very slow start-up and can usually be Flawless Blocked on reaction.
 Once Flawless Blocked, they will become more disadvantageous on block, allowing you to close the distance much easier.
-Additionally if using a character has an aerial Special Move, it will help to avoid Skarlet’s projectiles.
-Since Skarlet’s Blood Tentacle does not hit opponents high above the ground, jumping will avoid it.
-Using an aerial Special Move can punish the Blood Tentacle as well as avoid Skarlet’s other projectiles.
+Additionally if using a character with an aerial Special Move, it can also be used to avoid Skarlet’s projectiles.
+Since Skarlet’s Blood Tentacle does not hit opponents high above the ground, jumping and using an aerial Special Move will avoid it, potentially punishing Skarlet while avoiding her other projectiles.

-Skarlet has the ability to Armor Break with her Blood Splatter move to counter opponents attempting to use a Breakaway in her combos.
+It’s advised to not use a Breakaway against Skarlet if she has hit you with her ,, and you are midscreen.
+Skarlet will only be able to follow this up with a Special Move, so it’s not worth trying to escape the combo.
+Skarlet also has the option to Armor Break with her Blood Splatter move to counter opponents attempting to use a Breakaway in her combos.
 This is usually done after Skarlet has hit you with her ,,,,, or +KB.
 Since Blood Splatter can be done at any point in Skarlet’s combos, it’s best to not use a Breakaway after these moves.
 By not using a Breakaway, you will avoid the risk of wasting Defensive Meter.

 Last Updated on March 1, 2021